 Sensor (digital and film camera) technology and processing software continues to improve the quality and accuracy of the ortho datasets.
-At the same time, higher pixel resolution imagery is becoming more affordable, and many counties are poised using 6-inch resolution 3-inch resolution in cities.
+At the same time, higher pixel resolution imagery is becoming more affordable.
+Many counties can now afford to use 6-inch resolution or even 3-inch resolution in cities.